 - Flea collars help deter new fleas as well, though you'll want to use other treatments concurrently for maximum effectiveness.

-- Thoroughly vacuum your pet's favorite spots, particularly where it sleeps.
+- Thoroughly vacuum your pet's favorite spots, such as the carpet, and particularly where it sleeps.

 - Immediately after vacuuming, seal the vacuum bag in plastic and dispose of it outside before fleas have a chance to escape.